How I built a $5/month AI lead bot that replaced a $99/month SaaS tool

 | Respond.io | $99/month | Same issue.
 Plus, we could only use 1 AI agent.
 Our workflow needed multiple specialized agents. |

 Both tools were brittle.
-If the AI makes a mistake, we lose a lead or double book a calendar.
+If the AI makes a mistake or hallucinates, we lose a lead or double book a calendar.
+In my use case, one AI is not gonna make it.
 Not worth the risk.

 The Complexity We Had to Solve